 The word ‘tarot’ is of French origin.
 However, more accurately the deck originated in Italy was called Tarocchi or Trionfi or some variation of those words.

 The French word ‘tarot’ is the word that captured the world’s imagination.

 In modern times, tarot is still used as a deck for card playing, as well as for interpretation, and divination, but in Renaissance Italy there is no documented proof that the cards were ever read for divinatory purposes.
 This makes sense since fortune telling was considered a sin and punishable by certain jail time or execution.
 It doesn't mean that the cards didn't seduce some individuals to interpret them, only that no one was willing to advertise that they did.

 Today, there are tarot game tournaments all around the world in much the same way that there are poker tournaments.

-Review samples of the Visconti decks.
+Class shown samples of the Visconti decks.

 So Visconti either invented the game of tarocchi or modeled his game after a game he was already made aware of.
 No one knows for sure.
 All we know is that the first recorded evidence of the game of tarot is from Milan, in Northern Italy in 1410.

 Over the years the Visconti family commissioned several decks that were passed down to each new generation .
 None of the Visconti decks have survived completely intact, but between all the decks, historians have been able to piece together a general idea of what a completed deck might have looked like.
 The oldest Visconti deck that has survived is from around 1440-1450ish.